technology-evaluation/ld-data-ssz/README.md

 * `observatios` - Contains the mapping for the observations itself.
 This is the single source of truth for the mapping of the main observation.
 For historical reasons this is still maintained in a plain JSON file (CSVW standard) instead of XRM.
 * `pipelines` - Contains the [barnard59](https://github.com/zazuko/barnard59) pipelines that run the conversion itself.
 Barnard59 is a declarative way to run RDF conversion pipelines.
 * `scripts` - Contains the shell scripts needed to run the pipeline.
+* `sparql` - Contains SPARQL queries that are run in the pipeline.
 * `output` - In case the pipeline is run locally, this directory contains the resulting N-Triples file.
 * `src-gen` - Generated CSV on the Web mapping files.
 This folder is generated from the content in the `mappings` directory.
 Do *not* do any mapping updates in there, it will be overwritten.
 * `package.json` - Dependencies & pipeline definitions.